patogallardo/iskay/README.md

 ### Results

 Results are stored in a pickle object.
 The pickle object is called a 'JK' which has all the variables of interest.
 Like: the ksz curve, the separation bins, all the jk replicants, the covariance matrix, the errorbars.
+For more detail on what variables are stored, see iskay/JK.py and iskay/JK_tools.py.

 ## Tests